 Raúl explains: “Without a studio involved, cloud dubbing made everything easier from the beginning.
 Every voice actor recorded in the cloud, meaning we were able to tap into the best talent more easily and in real time, wherever they were located and whatever their schedule.

 “It also meant that I was able to focus on the performance throughout - from casting to direction and review.
-It was just me and Cristina directing each voice actor and the result for each role was powerful.”
+It was just me and Cristina directing each voice actor online and the result was powerful.”

 The result?
 Raúl was able to work with the cream of the Latin American dubbing world to do the original production justice.
 Spanish-speaking equivalents were the perfect match for characters like Manu, Nica and Nitika and animals such as Chuckster, Shelby and Qui Qui.